 That means they are supposed to keep track of a person’s information so there is no security liability.
 However, the purpose is not to breach the user’s trust and invasion of privacy, but to provide an impenetrable vault for the user.

 All of the best password managers use the zero-knowledge protocol.
-This means that the user’s information is encrypted before it is stored onto the servers.
+And this means that the user’s information is encrypted before it is stored on the servers.
 Therefore, most password managers can’t read or access your passwords.